automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Liliensternus.md

 # Liliensternus
-## Description: One of the largest carnivores of the Triassic period.
+## One of the largest carnivores of the Triassic period.